An Employer's Guide to Group Health Continuation Coverage Under COBRA

 - The employer ceases to maintain any group health plan;

-- A qualified beneficiary begins coverage under another group health plan after electing continuation coverage (as long as that plan doesn't impose an exclusion or limitation with respect to a preexisting condition of the qualified beneficiary);
+- A qualified beneficiary begins coverage under another group health plan after electing continuation coverage;

 - A qualified beneficiary engages in conduct that would justify the plan in terminating coverage of a similarly situated participant or beneficiary not receiving continuation coverage (such as fraud).